-AirBnB and the like can probably be credited with contributing to the “Travel Like A Local” mantra we see everywhere now, which in essence is a form of slow travel.
+Airbnb and the like can probably be credited with contributing to the “Travel Like A Local” mantra we see everywhere now, which is, in essence, a form of slow travel.

 Renting homes to travellers redefined the way we viewed accommodation choices and in turn, experienced destinations.
-No longer were we bound to hotel rooms, buffet breakfasts and eating on the tourist strips.
+We were no longer bound to hotel rooms, buffet breakfasts and eating on the tourist strips.
 We now have access to houses or apartments, mostly set back from the main tourist drags.
 Staying alongside locals, experiencing local cafes, restaurants and lifestyle, enabling a broader cultural encounter.

 How about establishing a base, a base you can take with you.

-Self drive cruising is becoming more and more popular as a way to experience a place at your own leisure, on your own terms.
-Think house boats, bare boats (bare of crew) and canal boats.
+Self-drive cruising is becoming more and more popular as a way to experience a place at your leisure, on your terms.
+Think houseboats, bare boats (bare of crew) and canal boats.

 Grab a group of friends – or not, and hit the waterways.
 This can be a fantastically cost-effective and possibly the most relaxing ways to soak up a destination.
 This is your accommodation and transport all in one, no need to leave home, so to speak.

-Provision your mobile base with local produce from regional or more local destinations along the way or take advantage of much cheaper and more authentic local dining options.
+Provision your mobile base with local produce from regional or more local destinations along the way.
+You can also take advantage of much cheaper and more authentic local dining options.
 Move at your own pace, stay as long or as little at each destination, the choice is yours.
-This is the mindset of slow travel, take the time to explore one place, one country at a pace not determined by check lists and you may discover some extraordinary experiences.
+This is the mindset of slow travel, take the time to explore one place, one country at a pace not determined by checklists and you may discover some extraordinary experiences.

 Ditch The Plane, Take The Train

 Using trains as a means to move from one place to the next has also become a much more civilised prospect than that of a budget airline.
-With budget airlines now wanting you to supersize your ticket price at every turn, while making the experience far less appealing than air travel has ever been in history, why not consider the train?
+Budget airlines are now wanting you to supersize your ticket price at every turn.
+They are also making the experience far less appealing than air travel has ever been in history, why not consider the train?